CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/order.md

 * 'canceled'

-  This state will show up when an order is successfully cancelled.
+  This state will show up when an order is successfully canceled.

 * 'holded'